Have you ever wondered how to start a Facebook ad agency with no marketing or advertising experience?

 Here’s some background on the founders of Laptop Empires…

-Mike Yanda was a lawyer, who ditched that profession when he realized that running a digital marketing agency would be a profitable way to earn money while staying at home with his kids.
+Mike Yanda was a lawyer who ditched the legal profession when he realized that running a digital marketing agency would be a profitable way to earn money while staying at home with his kids.
 He now has a team of people and earns around $30,000/month with his ad agency.

-Those two combined their knowledge to create the Facebook Side Hustle Course and create this site to help online entrepreneurs with different aspects of their job.
+Mike and Bobby combined their knowledge to create the Facebook Side Hustle Course and launched this site to help online entrepreneurs with different aspects of their job.

-The point here is that we love what we do and we know how starting a digital marketing agency (or any scalable side hustle) can completely change your life for the better.
+The point is that we love what we do, and we know how starting a Facebook ad agency (or any scalable side hustle) can completely change your life for the better.
 You just have to be willing to give it a try!